vitobasso/rust-synth/README.md

-This is a synthesizer library written from scratch in Rust.
+I'm writing this synthesizer library from scratch as an excuse to learn Rust.
+It's definitely not stable.
+There's quite a variety of rough features I've been slowly polishing and completing.

-It works by receiving commands, e.g. `NoteOn`, `NoteOff`, `SetPatch`, and producing a sound signal that can be sent to your computer's audio device to produce sound.
+It works by receiving commands, e.g. `NoteOn`, `NoteOff`, `SetPatch`, and producing a sound signal that can be sent to your computer's audio output device.

-An example of usage can be found in [rust-synth-gui](https://github.com/vitobasso/rust-synth-gui).
+An example of usage and runnable demo can be found in [rust-synth-gui](https://github.com/vitobasso/rust-synth-gui).

 ## Features
-This is the progress so far
+This is the progress so far:
 - Synth
   - Oscillators
-      - [x] Sine, Saw, Square, Pulse, Supersaw
+      - [x] Sine, Saw, Square, Pulse
+      - [x] Mix of detuned oscillators
       - [ ] Noise
   - Filters
       - [x] Biquad LPF, HPF, BPF, Notch